-For a long time in my life I thought that there are certain things, people, situations… that are good and others that are bad.
+For a long time in my life, I thought that there are certain things, people, and situations… that are good and others that are bad.
 Everything that I thought was bad made me feel a sense of helplessness, sadness, agitation, anxiety… and all that I thought was good, made me feel happy, peaceful, calm, joyous…

 My Journey: Helplessness to Happiness

 What was good and what was bad was a decision based on what I had learnt from observing & listening to people around me.
 Since my feelings were based on these things, people, and situations… most of which I had no control over, I felt a terrible sense of helplessness.

 Helplessness: Playing Dead

 I even learnt to become fine with this helplessness (or at least I thought I was fine) and did nothing to feel better (play dead)…. till something happened, something that shook me.